Crkonova76/gmit_data_presentation_project/README.md

 The superuser access is created (userName -admin, password -superuser) which can not be deleted by anyone.
 The plan is to exclude superuser from admin page in he future.

+The phone number "987654321" is set up as default number if the number is not provided.
+All fileds in membership section needs to ne filled in except of registration, which is updated from the database based on the last entry registration number incremented by 1.

 ### *Database*

 A database created named competition.